CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/system-initialization/general-settings/bom-mor.md

 # Bill of Materials and Manufacturing Orders tab

-This section provides detailed configuration options for managing Bills of Materials (BOM) and Manufacturing Orders (MOR) within ProcessForce.
+This section provides detailed configuration options for managing Bills of Materials (BOM) and Manufacturing Orders (MOR) within CompuTec ProcessForce.
 The tab allows users to define default calculation formulas, manage SAP synchronization, set manufacturing priorities, and optimize planning for semi-finished products.

 This document outlines the key features and functionalities available in this tab to help users better understand and configure their manufacturing operations effectively.